Health Indicator Report of Prenatal Care

 Other ObjectivesUtah's 42 Community Health Indicators

-How Are We Doing?The percentage of women entering prenatal care in the first trimester of pregnancy has increased from 71.6% in 2009 to 76.4% in 2015.
+How Are We Doing?The percentage of women entering prenatal care in the first trimester of pregnancy steadily increased from 71.6% in 2009 to 76.4% in 2015, however in 2016, the rate slightly decreased to 75.4%.

 What Is Being Done?The Utah Department of Health Baby Your Baby Program sponsors a statewide media campaign and provides information and referral services to pregnant women in Utah.
 MotherToBaby (formerly Pregnancy Risk Line) is a phone service available to pregnant women, the public, and health care providers who have questions about possible effects of medications, chemicals, or infectious agents on a developing baby or breastfed infant.
 MotherToBaby can be reached by both phone calls or text messaging.
 The Pregnancy Risk Assessment Monitoring System (PRAMS) collects and analyzes data to identify characteristics of Utah women and their utilization of prenatal care.
 The Maternal and Infant Health Program will utilize these data to target interventions in those populations identified as having poor first trimester entry.